Q. What advice do you have for a customer looking to hire a provider like you?

 A. I would suggest that when looking for a counselor/therapist, it is critical to do the following:

-1. Make sure the individual is licensed by the state to practice in that state.
+1. Make sure the individual is licensed by the state to practice in that state, or a registered intern working under the supervision of a licensed professional.

 3. Contact the individual to speak with them briefly regarding your situation, and what results you would like to see.